henningte/ir/README.md

 ### Sources

-The complete data in this package is derived from Hodgkins et al. (2018) and was restructured to match the requirements of ir.
+The complete data in this package is derived from Hodgkins et al. (2018) and was restructured to match the requirements of ‘ir’.
 The original article containing the data can be downloaded from
 <https://www.nature.com/articles/s41467-018-06050-2> and is distributed
-under the Creative Commons Attribution 4.0 International License (<http://creativecommons.org/licenses/by/4.0/>).
+under the Creative Commons Attribution 4.0 International License (<https://creativecommons.org/licenses/by/4.0/>).
 The data on Klason lignin and holocellulose content was originally derived from De La Cruz, Florentino B., Osborne, and Barlaz (2016).